netxms/netxms-doc/admin/jvm-monitoring.rst

 JVM monitoring
 ==============

-|product_name| has Java plugin that allow to monitor JVM.
+|product_name| has a Java plugin that allows to monitor the JVM.
 This subagent is build using
 JMX functionality.

 Metrics